6170-fa20/postgresql-sample-app/README.md

 This doc will be helpful: https://www.tutorialspoint.com/postgresql/postgresql_syntax.htm

 ## Heroku
 - You need to also include the dotenv package.
 This allows you to set variable in a .env file and access the vairables in your application through the process.env variable.
-Heroku uses the .env to tell your app where the postgresql server is.
-See the .env, package.json and db_config.js files for more information.
+Heroku uses the .env to tell your app where the postgresql server is (see db_config.js for usage).

+You should add .env to your .gitignore if it's not already there (i.e. it shouldn't be pushed), as heroku will create its own .env.
+It should include the following definitions (with values specific to your own database):
+DB_USER=postgres
+DB_PASSWORD=password
+DB_HOST=localhost
+DB_PORT=5432
+DB_DATABASE=postgres

 Set up Heroku
 - Install the Heroku CLI if you haven't already.